mmellado/js4noobs/README.md

 Sometimes you may want to select several HTML elements and do the same thing to them.
 For example, you may have a website with a bunch of blockquotes, and modify their display property to block.
 In this case, `document.querySelector('.blockquote')` would not work as it would only give us the first blockquote in the page.

-However, we javascript knows this is a common use case and provides a function to get all the elements that match our CSS selector.
+However, javascript knows this is a common use case and provides a function to get all the elements that match our CSS selector.

 ```javascript
   var blockquotes = document.querySelectorAll('.blockquote');